brucou/diet_dsl/README.md

 5. recording health assessment for a given day (weight, waist size, etc.)
 6. Allows some user configuration/customization of the language semantics (default values, types and categories, etc.)

-In the first draft of this DSL, we will only pursue the first two goals.
+In the first draft of this DSL, we will only pursue the first two goals and the last one.

 # Language definition
 ## Aliments and their nutrition profile